cyface/django-socialprofile/README.rst

     # Terms and Conditions
     url(r'^terms/', include('termsandconditions.urls')),

-The django-socialauth urls get pulled in by socialprofile as /socialprofile/socialauth/.
+The ``django-socialauth`` urls get pulled in by socialprofile as ``/socialprofile/socialauth/``.

 Configure django-socialauth
 ---------------------------

-All of the configuration for django-socialauth applies to this module, although by supplied templates only cover Google, Facebook, and Twitter.
+All of the configuration for ``django-socialauth`` applies to this module, although the supplied templates only cover Google, Facebook, and Twitter.

 - Setup your backends::